raspberrypilearning/python-for-vb-programmers/README.md

     print "Hello"
   ```

-The colon in the Python code after the if-statement is mandatory; it can help to think of it as similar to the "then" keyword in Visual Basic.
+The colon in the Python code after the if-statement is mandatory; it can help to think of it as similar to the 'then' keyword in Visual Basic.

 Programs like Geany help you with indentation; pressing enter after the colon will automatically indent the cursor.
 If you're using the command line, however, you'll need to ensure the indentation is correctly entered.